Parents of School-Aged Children

 Can a negative test release my child from quarantine?

 TCHD works with schools to utilize CDC’s shortened quarantine options for students and staff.
 Students/staff are able to return to school after day 10 without testing or after day 7 after receiving a negative test result (test must occur on day 5 or later), as long as they remain asymptomatic.
+If the student/staff becomes symptomatic then isolation will begin.
+A negative test will not allow for shortened isolation periods.

 Does Tri-County follow up on children/staff who are in quarantine?